 The Video Club is the technology hub for Laguna Woods Village.
 The Club has a unique combination of hardware and software that permits bringing any old audio, movie or photo format to the digital age.
 This stops further deterioration and makes this material easy to access again.
 For people currently using digital camcorders (including high definition), programs are available for video editing and DVD authoring/creation.

-10-Week Beginning Video Editing Class Starts March 31
+10-Week Beginning Video Editing Class Started March 31

-Residents who “always wanted to do something” with those family and travel videos and photos can learn how through the Video Club's next class in beginning video editing starting March 31.
+Residents who “always wanted to do something” with those family and travel videos and photos can learn how through the Video Club's class in beginning video editing.

-The class will be taught by the club's veteran instructor, Chuck Hale, using the popular Windows video editing program Pinnacle 15, and will be held Monday mornings from 10 a.m. to 12 noon in the Video Lab.
+The class, taught by the club's veteran instructor, Chuck Hale, using the popular Windows video editing program Pinnacle 15, runs Monday mornings from 10 a.m. to 12 noon in the Video Lab.

 Cost for the 10-week class is $30 for club members; $40 for non-members includes 2014 club membership.

 Meet this year's Award-Winning Member: Linda Lenthall

 Video Lab telephone number is 470-0965.
 Please call only during open hours, normally Tuesday through Friday, 1 p.m.-4 p.m.

 Video Editing using Corel, 1 PM - 3 PM Fridays with Wolfgang Kutter & Tom Martin during Open Lab.

 General Meetings: 3rd Thursday of the month, including summer months, except December because of holidays and January when there is no meeting during our Awards Banquet celebration.